simeonmartev/burgas_internship_2022/crawling/task/infra_aws.md

-# AWS infrastructure task
+# AWS infrastructure assignment
-version 1
+version 2

 ## Requirements
 - use AWS free tier accounts for your team deployment